bennorth/dragon32-invaders-revenge/report.md

 Pointers into arrays stored just after that array, giving rise to code comparing a pointer's value to its location.

+When blitting, checks that destination is in range (within screen memory) which panic if fail.

 # Refs

 * [Undocumented 6809 opcodes](https://github.com/hoglet67/6809Decoder/wiki/Undocumented-6809-Behaviours)